Managing Water Quality in Aquaculture

 Monitoring pH in Aquaculture

-Smaller bodies of water (inland ponds, indoor tanks) are less likely to follow a consistent rise and fall of pH, especially when densely packed with fish.
-The pH balance is fragile and can quickly exceed healthy levels for fish if not properly maintained.
+The pH balance is fragile and may quickly exceed healthy levels for fish if not properly maintained, especially in smaller systems.
 As such, it is one water quality parameter that should be measured constantly with a mounted sensor to ensure preventative measures are taken before any fish die off occurs.
-With the internet of things (IoT) becoming a reality, it is now possible to fully automate a system that maintains the pH balance to significantly reduce manual labor and improve the health of fish in the long run.
+A fully automated system that maintains the pH balance significantly reduces manual labor and improves the health of fish in the long run.

-Alkalinity is the buffering capacity of water–essentially how resistant water is to decreases in pH.
+Alkalinity (AKA KH) is the buffering capacity of water, meaning how resistant water is to changes in pH.
 It is typically expressed as ppm or mg/L calcium carbonate and is a measure of how many negative ions (Carbonate and bicarbonate) are present.
 These compounds bind with excess hydrogen ions that would otherwise turn the water more acidic, thereby limiting changes in pH until the alkaline ions are used up.
-Ideal ranges are between 50 and 200 ppm
+Ideal ranges are between 50 and 200 ppm.

-Alkalinity values are dependent on the surrounding geology as different soils/stones–such as limestone–release more alkalinity than others.
-In locations where alkalinity is low, it is often necessary to adjust levels by adding limestone or sodium bicarbonate to prevent changes in pH.
-Weather and other seasonal variations also increase or decrease alkalinity by causing evaporation or adding water, respectively.
+Alkalinity values depend on the surrounding geology, as different soils/stones–such as limestone–release more alkalinity than others.
+In systems where alkalinity is low, it is often necessary to adjust levels by adding limestone or sodium bicarbonate to prevent changes in pH.
+Weather and other seasonal variations also change alkalinity concentrations by evaporating or adding water through rainfall.

-Nitrification is one process that significantly reduces levels of alkalinity in a matter of days because it releases hydrogen ions.
-This is another reason why controlling the ammonia levels in aquaculture systems is essential.
+Nitrification–the conversion of ammonia into less toxic compounds–is one process that significantly reduces levels of alkalinity in a matter of days because it releases hydrogen ions.
+This is one reason why controlling the ammonia levels in aquaculture systems is essential.

 Monitoring Alkalinity in Aquaculture